Planning a Trip to Iceland: DOs and DON’Ts (2025)

 Before You Arrive in Iceland

-- Buy travel insurance – It’s essential in case anything goes wrong.
-We recommend SafetyWing (a budget option available worldwide), True Traveller (for UK and EU residents), and Heymondo (available worldwide).
+• Buy travel insurance – It’s essential in case anything goes wrong.
+We highly recommend True Traveller for UK and EU residents.
+Other options include SafetyWing (a budget option available worldwide), and Heymondo (available worldwide).

 Planning a Trip to Iceland: Dos and Don’ts